 Average Rates for Hiring Offshore Developers in Romania

 The average salary of software developers from Romania (Bucharest) is approximately RON 108,000, or converted into around $23,606 U.S. dollar per year.
 Here's how that salary looks at a seniority level:

 The average salary of junior software developers from Romania (Bucharest) is around RON 48,000 or $10,492 USD.

 Senior Hourly Rate

 A senior developer is someone who has more than five years of experience.
-The average senior hourly rate of Romanian developers is around 73.2 RON or 16.4 USD per hour.
-That further translates into 152,245 RON or 34,010 USD per year.
+The average salary of senior software developers from Romania (Bucharest) is around RON 168,000, which converts to around $36,724 USD per year.